-The key investment risks are recognised as arising from asset allocation.
+The key investment risks re recognised as arising from asset allocation.
 These are assessed triennially in conjunction with the actuarial valuation of the Scheme, following which the Trustee takes advice on the continued appropriateness of the existing investment strategy.

-Risks associated with changes in the Employer covenant are assessed by monitoring the Failure Score (as defined for the purposes of calculating the risk-based element of the Pension Protection
+Risks associated with changes in the Employer covenant are assessed by monitoring the Failure Score (as defined for the purposes of calculating the risk-based element of the Pension Protection Fund levy).

-Fund levy).
 The Trustee also has an agreement with the Employer to receive notification of any events which have the potential to alter the creditworthiness of the Employer.
 In particular, the Trustee will be informed of Type A events, as defined in appropriate guidance issued by the Pensions Regulator and Employer-related Notifiable Events.
 On receipt of such notification, the Trustee will reconsider the continued appropriateness of the Scheme's existing investment strategy.

-The Trustee monitors the risks arising through the selection or appointment of asset managers on a quarterly basis via investment monitoring reports prepared by its Investment Adviser.
-The Trustee's Investment Adviser will alert the Trustee on any matters of material significance that might affect the ability of each asset manager to achieve its objectives.
+The Trustee monitors the risks arising through the selection or appointment of asset managers on a quarterly basis via investment monitoring reports prepared by its professional advisers.
+The Trustee has appointed Aon to alert them on any matters of material significance that might affect the ability of each asset manager to achieve its objectives.